Think-and-Dev/cartesi-boardgame/examples/chinchon/README.md

 > **_NOTE:_**  You might need to add execution permissions to the script on `./examples/chinchon/scripts/build-cartesi-image.sh`

+> **_NOTE:_** The `--use-local-library-version` parameter can be added to force usage of the local package instead of the npm one when building the cartesi image.

 4. Start the CVM with the image, by running the following command on the chinchon folder:

 ```bash